CFSworks/wavebird-reversing/00_observations/README.md

 Radio seems like the best option here.
 It's relatively cheap, works through obstacles and with the controller not pointed directly at the receiver, and is fairly easy to use overall.
-The only drawbacks are that radio is more heavily regulated than the other options (in the U.S., the spectrum is regulted by the FCC, and you need a license to transmit on most frequencies) - fortunately, those regulatory agencies often set aside unlicensed bands that short-range transmitters may use without agency approval, but that leads to another problem
+The only drawbacks are that radio is more heavily regulated than the other options (in the U.S., the spectrum is regulated by the FCC, and you need a license to transmit on most frequencies) - fortunately, those regulatory agencies often set aside unlicensed bands that short-range transmitters may use without agency approval, but that leads to another problem